ttahelenius/ai-proxy-telegram-bot/README.md

 * Debugging features:
   * `ErrorLog` in `config.ini`
   * `ReplyLog` in `config.ini` records each response in raw text for debugging the formatting.
+    The parameter `ChatIDFilterForReplyLog` can be used to limit this to only certain chats.
   * Possible errors are sent as messages.
 If an error occurred during the parsing of the response, the response is sent as is.